Racial and Ethnic Groups

 Every student, regardless of their ability or disability, can learn.
 The use of research-based practices and interventions, which are designed to teach students with disabilities, can help teachers and students with improving the academic and social skills they need to succeed in school and beyond.
 This section provides teachers with a wealth of resources to help with effective planning for meaningful instruction for students with disabilities in the classroom.
 Visit KDE's Exceptional Children website for additional information.

 Guidance Document for IEP Development, July 2018, KDE

 This handbook was developed by the Division of Learning Services, Diverse Learners Branch in partnership with staff from the Kentucky Education Cooperatives to provide examples of Special Education Services; for example, Specially Designed Instruction (SDI) and Supplementary Aids and Services (SAS) that may be considered to support the student’s goals, benchmarks, and short-term objectives within his/her IEP.

 Teaching Students to be Metacognitive

-The Poverty in the Classroom YouTube Video depicts the reality of poverty and student learning.
+The Poverty in the Classroom YouTube video depicts the reality of poverty and student learning.

 "Hungry Kids: The Solvable Crisis"

 In the article, “Hungry Kids: The Solvable Crisis”, Christy Felling shares the effect that hunger has on economically disadvantaged students and its impact on learning.
-Felling suggests how educators can play an essential role within healthy food programs that have been found to be successful for our economically disadvantaged students.
+Felling suggests ways educators can play an essential role within healthy food programs that have been found to be successful for our economically disadvantaged students.